gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Combinatorics/README.md

 ### Permutations in LINQ

-`Permutations.Of(...)` is an explicit form of producing the permutations, but the `IEnumerable<T>.Permute()` extension method for LINQ is also available as a part of `Gapotchenko.FX.Math.Combinatorics` fluent API:
+`Permutations.Of(...)` is an explicit form of producing the permutations, but the `IEnumerable<T>.Permute()` extension method for LINQ is also available as part of `Gapotchenko.FX.Math.Combinatorics` fluent API:

 ``` C#
 using Gapotchenko.FX.Math.Combinatorics;